bg-write/candyfloss-flask/README.md

 - Add automated lint and code style enforcement and further utilize pycodestyle
 - Adopt Google's Python coding convention & style guide <https://google.github.io/styleguide/pyguide.html>
-- Move my tests out into the overall Test folder
 - Use classes to further abstract out some of my repeating logic.
 A DataSource class?
 Having properties for feedurl and implementing get_soup?
 - Add a DB where I keep the list of data sources I want to pull from - to dynamically change what my feed displays, without having to change code
 - Are there too many links?